Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 ---
 ## Testing:
-Now that we have out STELLA-Q2 device in working order, we have started our testing from know color panels to actual vegetative species and states of health in different shades of light (Full Sun, Shade...).
-We have created 5 Jupyter Notebooks using the data from our STELLA-Q2 device for 4 different examples.
+Now that we have our STELLA-Q2 device in working order, we have started testing from know color panels to actual vegetative species and states of health in different shades of light (Full Sun, Shade...).
+We have created 5 Jupyter Notebooks using the data from our STELLA-Q2 device for 4 different examples:

             TELLA_brief_ver2_All_Examples.ipynb
             STELLA_brief_ver2_Test1_color_panels.ipynb